royalgraphx/IncentiveBot/README.md

 This currently runs off of my RPI4 Pi-Hole/Pi-VPN/PXE Boot/NAS at home.
 Simply install Python and use pip3 to get discord.py

 Then run start.py

+Features:

+Positive Words List - Any word in this text document gets a '✅' reaction.
+Negative Wods List - Any word in this text document gets a '❌' reaction.
+Leaderboard - use the !leaderboard command to print out a Top 10 of the most XP!